18F/handbook/_pages/policies/employee-resources-policies/deaf-hoh.md

 Choose a service provider that the individual has previously had a good experience with if you can.
 GSA has not allocated centralized funds to support costs associated with accommodating employees outside of FedRelay, which leaves some flexibility and choice up to the individual.
 Find organizations or interpreters the individual has worked with before that have knowledge of their specialized technical vocabulary.

+Each program office is responsible for the cost of these services.

 ### Planning for on-site interpreting services

-#### Paying for services:
+#### Booking and purchasing:

  1. Identify the service provider and their rates
  2. The individual or their supervisor should email their Director for approval of the expense.
 For 18F, this is likely your Chapter Director.
 For OPP, this is likely your Portfolio Lead.
 Include:
-   a. the date of services
+    1. the date of services
-   b. an estimated ceiling for number of hours needed
+    2. an estimated ceiling for number of hours needed
-   c. an estimated ceiling for the cost of services
+    3. an estimated ceiling for the cost of services
  3. Export the approved email as a PDF
  4. Get access to [C2](https://handbook.18f.gov/purchase-requests/#c2) and fill out a purchase request.
 Include the director's email approval as an attachment in the request.
  5. The purchase card holder will clear the agreement and terms of service with GSA’s Office of General Counsel